mwgrassgreen/AdaReg/README.md

 # AdaReg
-AdaReg is a R package to robustly estimate linear regression coefficients and detect outliers, analyzed in the paper "AdaReg: Data Adaptive Robust Estimation in Linear Regression with Application in GTEx Gene Expressions".
+AdaReg is a R package to robustly estimate linear regression coefficients and detect outliers, developed in the paper [AdaReg: Data Adaptive Robust Estimation in Linear Regression with Application in GTEx Gene Expressions](https://pubmed.ncbi.nlm.nih.gov/34252998/) published in Statistical Applications in Genetics and Molecular Biology, 2021.

 Please contact Meng Wang by email <mengw1@stanford.edu> for questions.